Holy Gospel of Jesus Christ according to Saint Luke 11,1-4

-1) Teach us: If you look at Jesus’s life you’ll find He spent a lot of time praying.
-It’s like breathing, no matter what you do, you must breath at the same time.
+1) Teach us.
+If you look at Jesus’s life you’ll find He spent a lot of time praying.
+It’s like breathing, no matter what you do, you must breathe at the same time.
 In this case, Jesus teaches us to do all of our daily activities while praying.
 Two things at the same time.
-Tremendous!
+Great!
 It’s a process to be learned.

-2) Active prayer: Is the one that is carried out in everyday life, it is talking to God when you are studying and offering your study, it is praying to God when I am putting the pot on the hob for the noodles.
+2) Active prayer.
+It is the one that is carried out in everyday life: it is talking to God when you are studying and offering your study; it is praying to God when you are putting the pot on the stove for the noodles.
 It is taking prayer into action, like St. Josemaría who, while reading the newspaper, talked to God and commended all the things that the day would bring about.
 While I work, I pray.

-3) Passive prayer: It is taking that moment to be alone with God.
+3) Silent prayer.
+It is taking that moment to be alone with God.
 It is to exclusively talk to Him, it is turning off the cell phone and just looking at Him.
-Passive prayer is an area of encounter and dialogue with Christ, is to seek that silence and find yourself in that silence.
+Passive prayer is a time to find and talk to Christ, it implies seeking silence and finding yourself in that silence.